-For generations, human and dog have worked side by side as companion.
+For generations, humans and dogs have worked side by side as a companion.

 Whether it was for hunting, working, rescuing or purely recreational purposes, human and canine, have always been the perfect match.